IN THIS ARTICLE:

 Strategy 4: Optimize Page Load Speed to Sub-2 Seconds

-Page speed isn't just a technical SEO factor—it directly impacts conversion rates.
+Page speed isn't just a technical SEO factor.
+It directly impacts conversion rates.
 Google's research shows that as page load time goes from 1 to 3 seconds, bounce probability increases by 32%.
 From 1 to 5 seconds?
 It jumps to 90%.

 Critical Speed Optimizations: